Find answers to frequently asked questions about the Analyzer here.

 What are the DataSet row limits for each chart type?

-Box Plots and Histograms have a limit of 100,000 rows of data.
-Other chart types have a limit of 25,000 rows (although the charting engine may limit the data further depending on how many series are represented).
+Box Plots and Histograms have a pre-set limit of 100,000 rows of data.
+Other chart types have a pre-set limit of 25,000 rows (although the charting engine may limit the data further depending on how many series are represented).
+You can now use the Limit Rows command inside of the Analyzer to set values larger than would otherwise be possible.
+To keep the responsiveness fast on your Dashboards, the chart engine limits the number of rows it downloads to the browser.
+Now you can override these limits by explicitly setting these values.

 What are the optimal summary number aggregations for each chart type?